srikanth-josyula/java-logging-framework-utils/README.md

 ## Topics Covered

 1. Log Configurations
+2. Log Appenders Configuration
-2. Customizing Log Formats and Layouts
+3. Customizing Log Formats and Layouts

 Each section includes code samples, configuration files, and usage instructions to help you understand and integrate the respective logging framework.